CWWhitney/hosyana_review/README.md

 A systematic review of the methods to support decisions-based analysis of decision-supporting holistic modeling methods

+*What is the state of the art in methods are being applied to support decisions under uncertainty (holistic systems analysis)?*

 Knit everything from the index.Rmd file

 ---- Search keywords ----